dnjstrom/animation-workshop/docs/article.md

 ## Conclusions

-As we've seen, each step in the pipeline has implications for what choices to make when animating and for each subsequent step.
-As a rule of thumb you should try and keep changes towards the end of the pipeline to avoid cascading updates.
-Armed with knowledge of how the browser renders things to the screen, working with web animations should feel more approachable and the guidelines above provide a framework for experimentation, where the end result is delightful in both aestethics and performance.
+As we've seen, each step in the pipeline has implications for what choices to make when animating but also necessitates updates in each subsequent step of the pipeline.
+As such it's generally better to try and keep changes towards the end of the pipeline in order to avoid cascading updates.

+Having more familiarity with the five steps of the render pipeline, my hope is that exploring web animations feels more approachable and joyful to you in the future.
+The guidelines above provide a framework for confident experimentation where ultimately the end result turns out delightful in both aestethics and performance.

 Finally, while this article doesn't really touch on tooling, anytime you're working with performance it's absolutely crucial to measure and validate the optimizations applied, and there's a bunch of tooling to help you.
 Check out the recommended reading for more on that and other brilliant resources.

 #### Recommended reading

-- The venerable Nielsen Norman Group has compiled a lot of information on how to use animation to support the user experience in this article on animation usability.
+- The venerable Nielsen Norman Group has compiled a lot of interesting data on how to use animation to support the user experience in this article on animation usability.
   - https://www.nngroup.com/articles/animation-usability/
 - Google has written an abundance of great articles on the topic of animation ranging from UX to performance and tooling.
   - https://developers.google.com/web/fundamentals/design-and-ux/animations/
   - https://www.html5rocks.com/en/tutorials/speed/high-performance-animations/
   - https://developers.google.com/web/fundamentals/performance/rendering/
-- Anna Migas amazing talk on animation performance at Nordic.js was the inspiration that got me personally engaged with the topic.
+- Anna Migas amazing talk on animation performance at Nordic.js was the main inspiration that got me writing this article.
   - https://twitter.com/szynszyliszys/status/1037668518999846912